 - Do you want to increase visitors to your site?

 - Do you want to increase sales for a specific product line?

-- Do you want to launch a new product or service?
+- Are you ready to launch a new product or service?

-- Do you want to have a more visible presence in your industry?
+- Are you ready to have a more visible presence in your industry?

 Knowing the big-picture goals you want to achieve with your content marketing helps in two ways.
 First, it creates context for designing a marketing plan that is tied to tangible goals you have identified as beneficial for your company.
 Second, it gives you a framework through which you can evaluate the success of your content marketing efforts.
 Your goals will define what success looks like for your campaign in a clear and concise way that is understood by staff and management alike.